 As the world’s largest employer, the United States Department of Defense has a complex system of military job codes to help manage employment in various military branches.
 However, each branch’s job code functions differently.
-Together We Served is an online community for US Veterans where members can fill out their service details, including their medal ribbons, unit patches, and military occupational codes.

 The United States Army and United States Marine Corps, the MOS code, or military occupational specialty code, is used to identify specific military jobs.
 This system is distinct from the standard occupational classification (SOC) codes that civilian jobs are typically classified by.
 It is a nine-character code in which each digit or section of digits signifies a different part of the role.
 However, in the United States Air Force, a system is used called Air Force Specialty Codes (AFSC), which is either four or five characters depending on whether the airman is enlisted or commissioned.
 The Navy has its own system, too, the Navy Enlisted Classification, or NEC.
 The Coast Guard and Space Force do not have analogous systems at present.